DanTheMan827/ntag215-puck.js/README.md

 **Returns:**
 - Bytes indicating the command, slot, and the CRC32 checksum of the received data encoded as four bytes in little-endian format.

 ---

+#### 0x06 - Full Read

+Reads a full slot at a time along with calculated CRC32.

+**Parameters:**
+- `slot` (optional): The slot number.
+If the slot is out of range, the current slot is used.
+- `count` (optional): The number of slots to read.
+This requires that the slot also be specified.

+**Returns:**
+- The command, slot number, CRC32 checksum of the data encoded as four bytes in little-endian format, and 572 bytes of tag data.
+This will be repeated for the number of slots requested, or through the last slot available if the number requested is more than available.

+---